-2 Water Year occurs from October 1st of the previous year to September 30th of the current year.
+1 Water Year occurs from October 1st of the previous year to September 30th of the current year.

 The Report details how the Indio Subbasin is impacted by anthropogenic activities that affect groundwater conditions including, but not limited to, artificial recharge, recycled water use, and groundwater pumping.
 Precipitation and naturally occurring streamflow alone do not fully describe hydrologic conditions in the West Whitewater MA.
 Releases of Colorado River Aqueduct (CRA) water at the Whitewater River Groundwater Replenishment Facility (WWR-GRF) affect both groundwater in storage and water quality beneath the Reservation.
-During WY 2023, Coachella Valley Water District (CVWD) and Desert Water Agency (DWA) released 168,594 acre-feet (AF) of water from the CRA at the WWR-GRF.
-During the same period, recycled water use and wastewater percolation in the West Whitewater MA totaled 19,019 AF.
+During WY 2024, Coachella Valley Water District (CVWD) and Desert Water Agency (DWA) released 281,207 acre-feet (AF) of water from the CRA at the WWR-GRF.
+During the same period, recycled water use and wastewater percolation in the West Whitewater MA totaled 19,274 AF.
 These water management activities impact the groundwater levels and changes in groundwater storage beneath the ACIR and throughout the West Whitewater MA.
-Overall, water levels in the West Whitewater MA remained relatively constant during WY 2023, with moderate increases northwest of the Reservation, decreases in the north, and mild changes in the south and southeast.
+Overall, water levels in the West Whitewater MA increased during WY 2024 compared to WY 2023, but decreased slightly in the higher elevations of the Reservation near Palm Canyon due to less natural recharge than in WY 2023.